 10 entrants from each category will also be featured in the Short Story Station library.
 You can find the full terms and conditions here.

-Be sure to submit your entry by May 31To prevent the spread of COVID-19, many events have been canceled.
+Be sure to submit your entry by May 31Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.